helins/linux.i2c.horter-i2hae.clj/README.md

   )
 ```

 ## License

 Copyright © 2017 Adam Helinski

-Distributed under the Eclipse Public License either version 1.0 or (at
+Licensed under the term of the Mozilla Public License 2.0, see LICENSE.
-your option) any later version.